LGBTQ symbols: Lavender rhinoceros

 A lavender rhinoceros, a symbol used as a sign of gay visibility.

 Daniel Thaxton and Bernie Toale created a lavender rhinoceros symbol for a public ad campaign to increase visibility for gay people in Boston helmed by Gay Media Action-Advertising; Toale said they chose a rhinoceros because "it is a much maligned and misunderstood animal" and that it was lavender because that is a mix of pink and blue, making it a symbolic merger of the feminine and masculine.
 (Lavender had already been used to represent LGBTQ people in other contexts).
 However, in May 1974, Metro Transit Advertising said its lawyers could not "determine eligibility of the public service rate" for the lavender rhinoceros ads, which tripled the cost of the ad campaign.
 Gay Media Action challenged this but were unsuccessful.
 The lavender rhinoceros symbol was seen on signs, pins, and t-shirts at the Boston Pride Parade later in 1974, and a life-sized papier-mâché lavender rhinoceros was part of the parade.
 Money was raised for the ads, and they began running on the Massachusetts Bay Transportation Authority's Green Line by December 3, 1974, and ran there until February 1975.
 The lavender rhinoceros continued as a symbol of the gay community, appearing at the 1976 Boston Pride Parade and on a flag that was raised at Boston City Hall in 1987.

 Outside of Boston, Theatre Rhinoceros, located in San Francisco, and founded in 1977, based its name on this symbol.
 Theatre Rhinoceros, also called Theatre Rhino, or The Rhino, is a gay and lesbian theatre.
 It claims to be the world's longest-running professional queer theatre company.
 An online bookstore focused on LGBTQ authors and books called "The Lavender Rhino" launched in 2023.

 Unicorn

 A person dressed up as a unicorn at Helsinki Pride 2023.

 Unicorns have become a symbol of LGBTQ culture due to earlier associations between the animal and rainbows being extended to the rainbow flag created in 1978 by Gilbert Baker.
+Scholars have also traced a connection between Peter S. Beagle's 1968 novel The Last Unicorn and the unicorn's evolution as an LGBTQ symbol, pointing to a number of queer and transgender responses to it, including a gay bar named The Last Unicorn in the 1980s.

 Alice Fisher of The Guardian wrote in 2017, "The unicorn has also done its bit for the LGBT community in the last century...
 Rainbows and unicorns are so intrinsically linked (the association is also a Victorian invention) that it's unsurprising that the magic creature started to appear on T-shirts and banners at Gay Pride around the world, with slogans such as 'Gender is Imaginary' or 'Totally Straight' emblazoned under sparkling rainbow unicorns."

 Gay Star News said in 2018 that unicorns are the "gay, LGBTI and queer icons of our time".